berkgoksel/SierraOne/README.md

 # SierraOne

 `SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo](https://github.com/berkgoksel/SierraTwo) which works over Slack.
-The idea is to have a shell everyone can play around with, during a CTF game.
-Also, we like using Discord as [@ExploitStudio](https://exploit.studio/).
+The idea is to have a shell everyone can play around with during a CTF.
+Also, we like using Discord as [@ExploitStudio][ExploitStudio].

 ## Usage
 `SierraOne` only supports Python 3.x.